aileks/dotfiles/README.md

-# dwm-dots
+# dotfiles
-Arch dwm dotfiles
+Arch dotfiles for both Dwm and EXWM